mEsUsah/pyAccountor/README.md

 # Accounting project
-An ultra simple Python3 CLI project to account for work done by my kids and other events that earn them money.
+Ultra simple Python 3 project to account for work done by my kids and other events that earn them money.

 ## How to run: